bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 63°
-- broken clouds
+- light rain
-- 67% humidity
+- 70% humidity
 - 2 mph wind

 No precipitation in the past 24 hours